Hunters Helping Condors program

 Can I enter the drawing at a DWR office?
 What if I'm hunting when a check station isn't available?

 If your hunt occurs outside the October timeframe or during the middle of the week, you can enter the prize drawing by visiting the DWR's Cedar City office or Washington County Field Office (located at Quail Creek Reservoir) or any other DWR regional office.
-(Animal remains may only be turned in at check stations, the DWR's Cedar City office or the Washington County Field Office.)
+(Please note: Animal remains can only be turned in at check stations, the DWR's Cedar City office or the Washington County Field Office.)
 The offices are open from 8 a.m. to 5 p.m., Monday through Friday.
 Remember to register no later than Dec.
-31, 2020.
+31, 2021.

 A DWR conservation officer can also verify eligibility and enter you into the prize drawing while you are in the field, but only if you can demonstrate that you are hunting with non-lead ammunition.
 Officers cannot accept animal remains.